All Episodes

 That was not the bill that was presented at the state level.

-What that bill also was doing was trying to undermine Roe v.
+What that bill also was doing was trying to undermine Roe versus Wade.

-We also had a bill, uh a law already in place in Illinois that ensured life-saving treatment was given to infants.
+By the way, we also had a bill, a law already in place in Illinois that ensured life-saving treatment was given to infants.

-Now, he said this last Saturday night, and he's lying through his teeth about it, and he's been caught, and the campaign is admitted that he lied.
+Now, he said this last Saturday night, and he's lying through his teeth about it, and he's been caught, and the campaign has admitted that he lied.

-And if they admitted that he lied, they then went after the critics again for getting so personal and being so mean.
+And after they admitted that he lied, they then went after the critics again for getting so personal and being so mean.

-So let's let's here here's here's Obama at at the Rick Warren Forum, talking about the whole concept of when, in your opinion, Senator's a baby get human rights.
+So here's Obama at the Rick Warren Forum talking about the whole concept of when, in your opinion, Senator, does a baby get human rights?

 Let's listen to him again in the Illinois Senate in April 2002, once again debating the Born Alive Infant Protection Act.